kozubb/playwright_ts/README.md

 ## In progress

 - Implement **accessibility (a11y) tests** to ensure compliance with accessibility standards WCAG - it will be done using axe library for playwright
+- Implement **visual regression tests** to detect UI changes automatically

 ---

 ## Future Goals

-- Implement **visual regression tests** to detect UI changes automatically
+- To provide a comprehensive quality assurance ecosystem that validates functional correctness, API integrity, and UI consistency, while actively monitoring web performance and accessibility to ensure a seamless, high-speed user experience.

 ---